Do Orgasms Change When You're Pregnant? Apparently Not All Pregnancy Side Effects Are Lame

 One thing holding many expectant moms back, however, are some of the stranger sensations that can occur during and after climax.
 Many women report cramps or even contractions post orgasm which can be a bit concerning while you're carrying precious cargo.
 However, these sensations are both normal and totally safe for both you and baby.
 "After orgasm, your body sends a rush of blood to your uterus, which can cause those uncomfortable cramps in your groin," said What To Expect.
 "Don’t force yourself to power through them.
 Instead, give yourself a chance to recover with a little R&R until the discomfort passes."

 As always, though, the first person you should speak to if you have any concerns about sex and orgasms during pregnancy is your doctor.
-Women who have certain risks or complications, like a history of premature birth, placenta previa, an incompetent cervix, or an STD or STI, are often instructed to abstain from sex during pregnancy, according to the American Pregnancy Association.
+Women who have certain risks or complications, like a history of premature birth, placenta previa, an incompetent cervix, or unexplained bleeding are often instructed to abstain from sex during pregnancy, according to the Mayo Clinic.
 While you may not be happy to hear that, a safe, healthy baby is always worth it.